 This helped me keep my sanity when my son had an ear infection and we were waiting at the doctor’s office.
 The building is in a cell phone dead zone and none of my apps would work.
 I could easily go to my photo album on my iPhone and keep him happy listening to Baby Shark while we waited.

-5. Rotate Toy Bins & Special-Occasion Toys
+5. Toddler Hacks: Rotate Toy Bins & Special-Occasion Toys

 Pack up a bin of old toys that your toddler never plays with anymore and put them in storage.
 Then bring them out a month later and they will feel like they’ve just gotten a box of brand new toys!

-Also keep a few toys that they only get to play with on special occasions so that they still feel special.
+Also, keep a few toys that they only get to play with on special occasions so that they still feel special.

 We have certain toys and books that only come out while we are at church.
 Our toddler sits through the church service with us and he looks forward to getting his “church bag” full of activities he only does quietly on Sundays!

-6. Car Snacks and Organizer
+6. Toddler Hacks: Car Snacks and Organizer

 Stop worrying about if you have enough snacks in the diaper bag and keep an extra supply in your car!
 Don’t put things in there that will go bad or melt.
 I find myself eating out of this snack container quite a bit myself too!

 Don’t want your child always glued to the DVD player in the car?
 Listen to books on tape!
 I wish we had started listening to books before ever putting in the first DVD so that was always the norm.
-However, he still enjoys listening to books even introducing it later!
+However, he still enjoys listening to books even introducing them later!

 Audible offers the world’s largest selection of digital audiobooks.
 You can listen to books on your devices anytime and anywhere…including the car!
 Get 2 free audiobooks when you sign up for Audible’s 30 day free trial here.

-8. Storage Bins Under Table
+8. Toddler Hacks: Storage Bins Under Table

 Hide storage bins under your train table!
 Instead of storage containers that take up more space in the playroom, my husband made a track for bins to slide underneath my son’s train table.